realpikuniku/realpikuniku.github.io/privacypolicy.md

 **Service Providers**

-we may employ third-party companies and individuals due to the following reasons:
+We may employ third-party companies and individuals due to the following reasons:

 - To facilitate our Service;
 - To provide the Service on our behalf;